genes-and-health/QUANT_PY/README.md

 ## Summary

 The Genes & Health (G&H) `QUANT_PY` pipeline extracts and processes quantitative data from G&H phenotype data.

+The pipeline identifies all primary and secondary care quantitative trait readings; harmonises units; removes duplicates (including serial readings within narrow windows); excludes outlier values above clinically curated reasonable upper and lower bounds; and presents individual and study-level mean, median, min and max values.

 It creates files and covariate files suitable for `regenie` \[G/Ex\]WAS analysis as well as generic files for each quantitative trait at a _per individual_ level (one row per individual summarising the individual's values for the trait) and a _per result_ level (one line per individual-result).
 The pipeline processes HES data to identify admitted patient care (APC) episodes.
 From this, three versions of the created files are generated: 1) All data, 2) Out of hospital data (without APC + a buffer), 3) In hospital data (within APC + a  buffer).

 ## Input data
 ### Trait files